Syedaaneesa/Bee-Friendly-Gardening/README.md

 # 🌿 Bee Friendly Gardening – Professional Gardening & Maintenance Services

-A tailored WordPress website developed for Bee Friendly Gardening, a brand dedicated to eco-friendly gardening, landscaping, and outdoor care.
-The design pairs impactful visuals with a solid technical framework to deliver a fast, responsive, and SEO-ready experience.
+A custom WordPress site built for Bee Friendly Gardening, a brand focused on sustainable gardening, landscaping, and outdoor care.
+The design blends strong visuals with a solid technical structure to ensure fast performance, responsiveness, and SEO readiness.

 ---